elastic/cloud-on-k8s/hack/operatorhub/README.md

 - [ ] name: elastic-cloud-eck.v2.6.0-bc2 in community-operators/tag/*.csv.yaml is already prefixed with 'v'
 - [ ] document that `make generate-crds-v1` needs to be run prior to this.
 - [ ] Move loginToRegistry to preflight pkg
+- [ ] getFirstValidImage flow.... called after getImages.
+Can this be optimized?